Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/Preface.rst

 .. image:: ../_static/imgs/Preface/Preface18.png
     :align: center

-If you would not like to download the installation package, you can open “ **Freenove_Ultimate_Starter_Kit_for_ESP32_S3/CH343** ”, we have prepared the installation package.
+If you would not like to download the installation package, you can open " **Freenove_Ultimate_Starter_Kit_for_ESP32_S3/CH343** ", we have prepared the installation package.

 .. image:: ../_static/imgs/Preface/Preface19.png
     :align: center

-2. Open the folder “ **Freenove_Ultimate_Starter_Kit_for_ESP32_S3/CH343/Windows/** ”
+2. Open the folder " **Freenove_Ultimate_Starter_Kit_for_ESP32_S3/CH343/Windows/** "

 .. image:: ../_static/imgs/Preface/Preface20.png
     :align: center

-3. Double click “CH343SER.EXE”.
+3. Double click "CH343SER.EXE".

 .. image:: ../_static/imgs/Preface/Preface21.png
     :align: center

-4. Click “INSTALL” and wait for the installation to complete.
+4. Click "INSTALL" and wait for the installation to complete.

 .. image:: ../_static/imgs/Preface/Preface22.png
     :align: center